broadinstitute/cromwell/docs/tutorials/PipelinesApi101.md

           // A reference to an auth defined in the `google` stanza at the top.
 This auth is used to create
           // Pipelines and manipulate auth JSONs.
           auth = "application-default"

+          // Endpoint for APIs, which defaults to us-central1.
+To run with a location different from us-central1,
-          // Endpoint for APIs, no reason to change this unless directed by Google. endpoint-url = "https://lifesciences.googleapis.com/"
+          // change the endpoint-url to start with the location, such as https://europe-west2-lifesciences.googleapis.com/ endpoint-url = "https://lifesciences.googleapis.com/"

           // This allows you to use an alternative service account to launch jobs, by default uses default service account compute-service-account = "default"

-          // Currently Cloud Life Sciences API is available only in `us-central1` and `europe-west2` locations. location = "us-central1"
+          // Cloud Life Sciences API is limited to certain locations.
+See https://cloud.google.com/life-sciences/docs/concepts/locations
+          // and note that changing the location also requires changing the endpoint-url. location = "us-central1"

           // Pipelines v2 only: specify the number of times localization and delocalization operations should be attempted